cmscaltech/sandie-ndn/xrootd-ndn-oss-plugin/README.md

 ### Usage and testing

 The producer is installed as a systemd service.
 It requires a local NDN forwarder in order to connect to it and register prefixes over NDN network.
-You can use *sercice* command line tool to see status, start, restart or stop the service:
+You can use *service* command line tool to see status, start, restart or stop the service:

 ```bash
 root@cms:~# service xrdndn-producer status